How to Scale a Construction Company to $10M

 Delegate in stages.
 Start with the tasks you are worst at or hate the most.
 Then move to the things you are good at but others could do 80% as well.
 Save only the truly strategic decisions for yourself: major bids, key hires, and financial strategy.

 Want to improve your sales process?
-Our guide to CRM for contractors walks through the essentials.
+Our guide to CRM for contractors walks through the essentials, and our best CRM for small construction businesses comparison helps you pick the right tool.

 A practical delegation framework: